 Continue reading and learn how to make this keto cheesecake.
 You’ll also see what tweaking you can do, and what benefits you get with every slice.

 To make this keto cheesecake, you'll need the 8 ingredients below, a 9-inch springform pan, and a hand or stand mixer.

 Prep Time:10 minutes

 1.Preheat oven to 350° F (177° C).
 Grease a 9-inch springform pan or line it with parchment paper.

 2.In a large bowl, combine almond flour, erythritol, melted butter, and vanilla extract.
 Stir until well combined or resembling coarse meal.
-Press mixture into the bottom of the prepared springform pan and bake for 10 minutes or until golden.
+Press mixture into bottom of the prepared springform pan and bake for 10 minutes or until lightly golden.
 Let cool while you prepare the cake filling.